 We are a safety critical company, committed to the health and wellbeing of our staff, contractors, passengers and visitors.
-Everyone has the right to get home safe every day and as such, we insist on safe working.
-We take our responsibility seriously.
-As visiting filmmakers you are required to as well.
+We take our responsibility seriously and expect you to do so too.
 You can read more about our safety vision here.

 Where should I start?

-Further guidance on risk assessments can be sought from the HSE.
+For help on writing risk assessments, visit the HSE.
 If you don't feel confident writing your own risk assessment you should consult a competent person who will know what hazards to identify and what control measures to put in place.

 TOP TIP: It helps to be clear about what you're doing.
 For example, if you're only using a camera and tripod, write "No other equipment will be used".